Zeddaxe/Walkthroughs/README.md

 ### Third-Party Lab Environments
 - **Hands-On Learning Platforms**:
   - [Hack The Box (HTB)](https://www.hackthebox.com/) - A platform to practice penetration testing with various challenges and labs.
-  - [TryHackMe (THM)](https://tryhackme.com/) - An interactive platform for learning cybersecurity through real-world scenarios.
+  - [TryHackMe (THM)](https://tryhackme.com/) - An interactive platform for learning cybersecurity through real-world scenarios (beginner friendly).
   - [VulnHub](https://www.vulnhub.com/) - A collection of vulnerable applications to practice penetration testing.
+  - [PicoCTF](https://picoctf.org/) - CTF challenges to polish your understanding.
+  - [A lot more, and will be included in the future]

 ### Additional Resources
 - **Documentation and Learning**: